-San José del Cabo is about an hour south of Cabo San Lucas in Baja Mexico.
-The town has a thriving beach hotel zone as well as a more traditional town center.
-It’s the town center that is a must-do for art lovers and shoppers.
-Not only are there galleries and shops to explore, you’ll find lovely boutique hotels and excellent restaurants.
+San José del Cabo is about an hour south of Cabo San Lucas in Baja, Mexico.
+The town has a thriving beach hotel zone and a more traditional town center.
+The town center is a must-do for art lovers and shoppers.
+Not only are there galleries and shops to explore, but you’ll find lovely boutique hotels and excellent restaurants.
 Here are a few travel tips to help you explore the galleries and shops of San José del Cabo.

 Visit the Art Walk

 San José del Cabo’s Gallery District is open to visitors most days of the week.
-But on Thursday nights, the galleries have the streets closed and the area takes on a festive atmosphere.
+But on Thursday nights, the galleries close the streets, and the area takes on a festive atmosphere.
 Two square blocks are filled with eclectic shops and fine art galleries, some of which are known around the world.

 The evening I went out for the Art Walk, I started at the boutique hotel Casa Natalia with my guide for the night, co-owner Nathalie Tenoux.
-San José is a small town and business people like Nathalie know everyone.
-Within a block of walking down cobblestone streets past open-air restaurants we were visiting gallery owners and friends.
-I learned that their fine art and sculpture pieces were often purchased by collectors from cosmopolitan places like Mexico City.
+San José is a small town, and business people like Nathalie know everyone.
+We were visiting gallery owners and friends within a block of walking down cobblestone streets past open-air restaurants.
+I learned that collectors often purchased fine art and sculpture pieces from cosmopolitan places like Mexico City.

-Doors were open and the light of the galleries and shops flooded the streets.
+The doors were open, and the light of the galleries and shops flooded the streets.
 As we walked, Nathalie urged me to go into all the galleries.
-I discovered fanciful dog wall sculptures, fine jewelry and had fun with the interactive art in Ivan Guaderrama’s gallery.
+I discovered fanciful dog wall sculptures and fine jewelry and had fun with the interactive art in Ivan Guaderrama’s gallery.

-Guaderrama has created paintings, sculptures and benches that will sing, light and come to life only with the interaction of the observer, be it through the touch of a hand or a change in light… even a change in weather.
-We played awhile with a musical piece and I purchased a small tile as a gift… a very special gift that would interact with the recipient via an iPhone app.
+Guaderrama has created paintings, sculptures, and benches that sing, light, and come to life only with the observer’s interaction, be it through the touch of a hand or a change in light… even a change in weather.
+We played awhile with a musical piece, and I purchased a small tile as a gift… a very special gift that would interact with the recipient via an iPhone app.

-As the magical evening ended, we were serenaded by a group of musicians as we walked the short distance back to Casa Natalia and dinner at their outdoor restaurant, Mi Cocina.
+As the magical evening ended, we were serenaded by a group of musicians.
+We walked the short distance back to Casa Natalia and dinner at their outdoor restaurant, Mi Cocina.

 Shopping for Souvenirs